PROGRAM

 1. What is the Freeway Service Patrol?

-The Freeway Service Patrol is a proven traffic congestion relief program that saves motorists time and money.
+The Freeway Service Patrol, sponsored by GEICO, is a proven traffic congestion relief program that saves motorists time and money.
 It provides free emergency roadside service to motorists, keeps the freeways clear and prevents traffic from backing up and causing longer commute times, especially during peak rush hours.
 Less time on the road also means everyone saves on fuel costs and reduced emissions.
-It has been successfully implemented in many urban areas across the country such as Los Angeles, the San Francisco Bay area, San Diego, Orange County, Florida, Maryland, New York and many others.
+It has been successfully implemented in many urban areas across the country such as Los Angeles, San Francisco, San Diego, Orange County, Las Vegas, Chicago, Florida, Maryland, New York, and many others.

-Studies show bottlenecks from stopped vehicles create a chain reaction, and can cause “secondary accidents” which create more traffic congestion and delays.
-Clearing the freeways keeps Hawai’i moving and everyone safe.
+Studies show bottlenecks from stopped vehicles create a chain reaction and can cause "secondary crashes" which create more traffic congestion and delays.
+Clearing the freeways keeps Hawai'i moving and everyone safe.

-1. What will be the Freeway Service Patrol hours of operation?
+1. What are the Freeway Service Patrol hours of operation?

-1. On which sections of Oahu’s freeways will the service be provided?
+1. On which section of Oahu’s freeways is the service provided?

 1. Why were these sections of freeways selected?